Basty85/zephyr-sht31-sensor/README.md

-# Zephyr Temperature (SHT31) & UDP Application for Nucleo H755ZI-Q
+# Zephyr SHT31 Sensor UDP Transmitter for STM32 Nucleo-H755ZI-Q

-This repository contains a Zephyr example application that reads temperature and humidity data from an SHT31 sensor and transmits it via UDP over Ethernet.
-The main purpose of this repository is to serve as a reference on how to structure Zephyr-based applications with sensor integration and network communication.
+This repository contains a professional Zephyr RTOS application that reads temperature and humidity data from an SHT31 sensor and transmits it via UDP over Ethernet.
+The project demonstrates modern C++ design patterns, modular architecture, and embedded networking best practices.

-## Features
+## 🌟 Features

-- **SHT31 Temperature & Humidity Sensor** support via I2C
+- **SHT31 Temperature & Humidity Sensor** integration via I2C interface
-- **UDP networking** for data transmission over Ethernet
+- **UDP networking** for real-time sensor data transmission over Ethernet
-- **Modern C++ modular design** with custom sensor modules
+- **Modern C++ modular design** with clean separation of concerns
-- **Structured Zephyr application** with proper device tree overlays
+- **Professional documentation** with Doxygen-style comments
+- **Remote Telnet console** for system monitoring and diagnostics
+- **Network statistics** and debugging capabilities
+- **High-precision sensor readings** with efficient network transmission
-- **Simple polling-based approach** for reliable sensor readings
+- **Static IP configuration** for reliable network deployment

-## Hardware Requirements
+## 🔧 Hardware Requirements

-- **STM32 Nucleo-H755ZI-Q** development board
+- **STM32 Nucleo-H755ZI-Q** development board (Cortex-M7 @ 480MHz)
-- **SHT31 Temperature & Humidity Sensor**
+- **SHT31 Temperature & Humidity Sensor** (I2C interface)
-- **Ethernet connection** for UDP communication
+- **Ethernet connection** for UDP communication and Telnet access
 - Jumper wires for sensor connections

-## Development Environment
+## 💻 Development Environment

 This project is developed and tested on **Linux**.
 The setup has been verified on: